-PAPERGIRL PROJECT - SUBMISSIONS NOW OPEN FOR 2014 - THROW US YOUR ART
+PAPERGIRL BRISBANE - THROW US YOUR ART & WRITING

 1. Collect artwork and writing.